anhvuphamtan/Batch-Processing/readme.md

 ## 1. Introduction
-Data is collected from an e-commerce company about their sales in the US in 2022, the company's analytic teams is interested in understanding the business situation in the last year.
+Data is collected from an e-commerce company about their sales in 2022, the company's analytic teams is interested in understanding their business situation in the last year.

 Data include 4 csv files : <b> <i> Sales, Products, Shipments, Customers. </i> </b>

+### Technology used :
+- Python
+- PostgreSQL
+- Airflow
+- Terraform (Infrastructure provisioning tool)
+- AWS services : S3, Redshift (data warehouse)
+- Docker

 ## 2. Implementation overview
 Design Data Model for Postgres and build ETL pipeline using python; subsequently design a Star Schema for data warehousing (Redshift),